-Post-Brexit boom in UK companies setting up in Germany
+Boom in UK firms fleeing to Germany to escape Brexit

 Brexiteer Tory MP David Jones told The Independent that “everyone knew” the break-up would take some time, but insisted “we are already seeing the benefits” – citing trade deals with Australia and New Zealand.

-But Liberal Democrat foreign affairs spokeswoman Layla Moran said: “The Conservatives’ botched deal with Europe has been an utter disaster for the country.
+But Liberal Democrat foreign affairs spokesperson Layla Moran said: “The Conservatives’ botched deal with Europe has been an utter disaster for the country.
 To grow the economy, you have to fix our broken relationship with Europe.”

 Blur frontman Damon Albarn has mourned new visa restrictions on musicians touring much of the EU after Brexit.
 “Brexit was a travesty and people are waking up to that now … But it was a disaster – spiritually, economically, just rubbish.
 Brexit is rubbish,” he told Channel 4 News.